 The very idea of Music4Life™ seems elegantly simple: Provide ready-to-play musical instruments to at-risk students who need them.
 So starting a new Music4Life Chapter should be easy, too.
 Not so.
 But that’s not a reason to avoid trying.
 We have the fundamentals in-place: Existing non-profit status with the IRS; state registration; bookkeeping systems to track the productivity of every Chapter; the legal framework; marketing systems.
 In-process is the revision of our “guidebook” for establishing a new Chapter.

-Presuming that the school district in questions values instrumental music, the Music4Life Governing Board has three expectations before establishing a new school district-based Music4Life Booster Club:
+Presuming that your school district values instrumental music, the Music4Life Governing Board has three expectations before establishing a new school district-based Music4Life Chapter:

-- A dedicated group of local community leaders (as few as three or four up to a dozen or more) willing to commit to establishing and maintaining a new school district-based Music4Life BoosterClub often comes from local Rotary, Lions, Kiwanis or similar community service clubs, though it is not necessary to be a member of any of these to be on the booster club);
+- A dedicated group of local community leaders (as few as three or four up to a dozen or more) willing to commit to establishing and maintaining a new school district-based Music4Life Chapter.
+Such people often come from local Rotary, Lions, Kiwanis or similar community service clubs, though it is not necessary to be a member of the new Chapter);

 - Commitment of start-up funds so we can begin repairing musical instruments as soon as they start coming in.
 (Our experience is that instrument donations begin as soon as we announce the new Music4Life program.
-Funds are deposited in the Music4Life bank account and tracked separately by our bookkeeper so your school district gets all the benefits to which it is entitled); and
+Funds are deposited in the Music4Life bank account and tracked separately by our bookkeeper so the students in your school district get all the benefits to which they are entitled); and

 - A letter of endorsement of Music4Life by the Superintendent on his/her letterhead (we’ll be glad to supply a draft letter).

-We look forward to working with you to assure that all your students get the full educational benefits guaranteed to them by the Washington State Constitution and open the wonderful world of instrumental music to them for the rest of their lives through Music4Life!
+We look forward to working with you to assure that all your students get the full educational benefits guaranteed to them by the Washington State Constitution as we help open the wonderful world of instrumental music to them for the rest of their lives.
+Music4Life!